ctron/kura-container/openshift/README.md

 ### Command line

 Issue the following commands from your command line of choice.
-Please not that need to have the
+Please note that need to have the
 [OpenShift CLI installed](https://docs.openshift.org/latest/cli_reference/get_started_cli.html) installed and you need to be logged in to your OpenShift cluster with `oc login`.